-Trees with a DBH of 7-15 cm constitute 30.3% percent of the tree population of Birmingham, Coventry and Solihull's urban forest.
+Trees with a DBH of 7-15 cm constitute 32.4% percent of the tree population of Solihull's urban forest.
 Larger trees have a greater functional value and provide increased benefits (details of functional value and the resulting benefits are discussed later).
-It has been estimated in previous studies6 that a 75cm diameter tree can intercept 10 times more air pollution, can store up to 90 times more carbon and contributes up to 100 times more leaf area to the tree canopy than a 15cm tree7.
+It has been estimated in previous studies7 that a 75cm diameter tree can intercept 10 times more air pollution, can store up to 90 times more carbon and contributes up to 100 times more leaf area to the tree canopy than a 15cm tree8.

-Size class distribution (or diversity) is also an important factor in managing a sustainable tree population.
+Size class distribution is also an important factor in managing a sustainable tree population.
 Having a large population of smaller trees is important as this will ensure that there are enough young trees to replace those older specimens that are eventually lost through old age or disease (Figure 8).

-Most regions in England only have 10-20% of trees with a DBH that is greater than 30cm, but in Birmingham, Coventry and Solihull it is 29.2%
+Most regions in England only have 10-20% of trees with a DBH that is greater than 30cm, but in Solihull it is 21.8%

-Trees in Towns I
+Trees in Towns II